samdesh-gcp1/digikube-public/README.md

 2. Clone the digikube-public repository
 3. Clone the c1-dev1 repository
 4. edit cloned digikube-public repository to modify the following:
-   a. create-digikube-master
+   - create-digikube-master
      Edit the following lines and update with appropriate values for your environment.
 ```
 DIGIKUBE_MASTER_PROJECT="digikube-master3"
 DIGIKUBE_CLOUD_REGION="us-central1"